MicrosoftDocs/executable-docs/tools/success/troubleshoot_the_health_probe_mode_fo/attempt_1_failure.md

 ms.date: 06/03/2024
 ms.reviewer: niqi, cssakscic, v-weizhu ms.service: azure-kubernetes-service
-ms.custom: sap:Node/node pool availability and performance, devx-track-azurecli
+ms.custom: sap:Node/node pool availability and performance, devx-track-azurecli, innovation-engine
 ---

 # Troubleshoot issues when enabling the AKS cluster service health probe mode

 The health probe mode feature allows you to configure how Azure Load Balancer probes the health of the nodes in your Azure Kubernetes Service (AKS) cluster.
 You can choose between two modes: Shared and ServiceNodePort.
 The Shared mode uses a single health probe for all external traffic policy cluster services that use the same load balancer.
 In contrast, the ServiceNodePort mode uses a separate health probe for each service.
 The Shared mode can reduce the number of health probes and improve the performance of the load balancer, but it requires some additional components to work properly.
 To enable this feature, see [How to enable the health probe mode feature using the Azure CLI](#how-to-enable-the-health-probe-mode-feature-using-the-azure-cli).